 Which breed lives longer?

-Amstaffs and Pitbulls are both under-represented in scientific research about dog life expectancy.
+Amstaffs and Pitbulls are both under-represented in scientific research about dog lifespan.

 So we can’t offer any statistics about these breeds specifically.